Elementary Schools: In-Person or Virtual

 SuperBrady’s Inclusion Handout – Download and distribute this educational handout to help prepare your students for the assembly.

 SuperBrady Coloring Pages – Download these coloring pages for your students.

 Poster For Your Classroom – Download and print a poster of SuperBrady’s Tips on how to be a Superhero of Inclusion.

 Note: To watch the videos in full screen, click on the video and then click underneath the film where it says “YouTube” and it will give you the option to watch the video in a different tab directly on YouTube.

 News Channel 12 Interview – SuperBrady is interviewed by a local news channel.

 SuperBrady Mocumentary – Fun video to show to your class to introduce the SuperBrady character.

-Inclusion in the Classroom – Video by the Down Syndrome Society in Queensland, Australia that shows the difference between perceived and real inclusion in the classroom.
+Inclusion in the Classroom – (For Teachers) Video by the Down Syndrome Society in Queensland, Australia that shows the difference between perceived and real inclusion in the classroom.